 First, multiply the denominator to get to 100.
-To do this, try dividing 100 by the denominator to find the multiple, then multiply both the numerator and denominator by the multiple.
+To do this, you can divide 100 by the denominator to obtain the factor and then multiply both the numerator and denominator by that factor.

 Start by finding the multiple needed to multiply the denominator by to get 100.

 Now, multiply the numerator by the multiple (6.25).